 On a free plan, you can create one rule, but you can't hide the chatbox.
-If you would like to be able to hide the chatbox or make more rules, we recommend upgrading.
-You can see the differences between our plans on the Olark plan features page.
+If you would like the option to hide the chatbox or make more rules, we recommend upgrading.
+You can see the differences between free and paid plans on the Olark plan features page.
 You can check which plan you are on the Olark billing page.

 Targeted Chat is quite powerful, and allows you to use 20 different conditions to fire 10 different actions based upon the logic that you define in a rule.
 Targeted Chat rules will evaluate over and over again on each page, and if you have rules that conflict, keep in mind that it is possible for more than one rule to match if your conditions are too "loose".